trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 ![](images/edit_new_resourcegroup.png)

-*Create an empty Resource Group with a name, you will add keys later*
+*Figure: Create an empty Resource Group with a name, you will add keys later*

 Next you have to add resources to this group.

-### Add resources to the group
+### Add Resources to the Group

 Select the *Add/Edit Resources* button against the newly created resource group.

 ![](images/addordit_resources.png)

-*Click to add or edit resources to the new group*
+*Figure: Click to add or edit resources to the new group*

 Give a name for this particular collection of items ; such as *East Zone Routers*